jon-strabala/cb-buckets-to-collections/README.md

 ```
 ## Step 5:

-Refresh your browser to see the Eventing Function "CustomConvertBucketToCollections" in the Couchbase server UI then view function settings, adjust the the constant alias bindings (at the bototm of the screen).
+Refresh your browser to see the Eventing Function "CustomConvertBucketToCollections" in the Couchbase server UI then view function settings, adjust the constant alias bindings (at the bottom of the pop-up).

 * DO_COPY